UniMath/agda-unimath/src/category-theory/natural-isomorphisms-categories.lagda.md

       ( f)
 ```

-### When the type of natural transformations is a proposition, The type of natural isomorphisms is a proposition
+### When the type of natural transformations is a proposition, the type of natural isomorphisms is a proposition

 The type of natural isomorphisms between functors `F` and `G` is a subtype of
 `natural-transformation F G`, so when this type is a proposition, then the type